jldec/jldec-me/content/blog/building-a-static-site-with-cloudflare-workers.md

 Current Version ID: d0ecd041-b9a3-4e89-b168-baa394567839
 ```

-#### The result is live at [minimal-static-site.jldec.workers.dev](https://minimal-static-site.jldec.workers.dev)
+The result is live at [minimal-static-site.jldec.workers.dev](https://minimal-static-site.jldec.workers.dev)

+---

+### What's next?

-For some more thoughts on where this is going, see the Presskit post on [Read-write Static Assets bindings for Cloudflare Workers](https://presskit.jldec.me/blog/read-write-static-asset-bindings-for-cloudflare-workers).
+_For more thoughts on where this is going, see [Read-write Static Assets bindings for Cloudflare Workers](read-write-static-asset-bindings-for-cloudflare-workers)._